If you’ve been trading for any amount of time, you don’t need to be told that beating the market is about more than strategy.

 Why You Should Read the Best Trading Psychology Books Available

-While trading strategies are important, so is understanding the way that you act and react to big gains, steep losses, and overall stress.
+While trading strategies are important, so is understanding how you act and react to big gains, steep losses, and overall stress.

 It doesn’t matter if you’re day trading or playing the long game, performance is almost always impacted by psychology.